yii-tools/filepond-widget/docs/widget.md

 ## Usage widget

 The widget is a wrapper for the [filepond](https://pqina.nl/filepond/), which allows you to upload files to the server.

 The assets are registered in the view automatically when the widget is used.

+The widget translation is done automatically if you use ['locale'](https://github.com/yiisoft/yii-middleware/blob/master/src/Locale.php) middleware, otherwise you need to setter locale in the widget `FilePond::widget([$form, 'attachment'])->locale('en')`.

 ### Example of usage simple in the view